vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 or 360 Savana days made a year.
-Now, a month of 30 civil or savana days cannot correspond with a lunar synodical month and so a day in some of the Savana months was required to be omitted to secure the con- currence of the civil and lunar months.
+Now, a month of 30 civil or savana days cannot correspond with a lunar synodical month and so a day in some of the Savana months was required to be omitted to secure the con###currence of the civil and lunar months.
 The year of 360 Savana days was thus practically reduced to a lunar year of 354 civil days or 360 tithis.
 But a further correction was necessary to adjust the lunar with the